• Skip to primary navigation

 My son hiking.

-Caramelized figs with cheese (goat cheese for me) and balsamic syrup is the best way to begin or end the summer.
+Caramelized figs with cheese (goat cheese for me) and balsamic syrup is the best summer appetizer.
+Share your favorite fig and cheese pairing in the comments below.

 Caramelized fresh figs with goat cheese and balsamic syrup.